ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/percona/index.rst

 Percona
 =================================================

 Percona Server for MySQL is a distribution of the MySQL relational database management system created by Percona.
-Percona Server for MySQL is an open source relational database management system

 .. toctree::